 Divinity School applicants are not required to appear for an interview.
 Decisions made by the admissions committees of the Institute and the Divinity School are based on the application and supporting materials.
 Applicants are welcome to visit the Institute and the Divinity School campus at any time.
 Special open house events for prospective students are held during the academic year.
 Applicants are encouraged to attend one of these events, which offer the opportunity to attend classes, tour the campus, and talk with faculty, staff, and current students.

 Language Proficiency Tests

 Students for whom English is a second language must demonstrate a level of language proficiency appropriate for study.

-Applicants to the Institute and Yale Divinity School programs must show evidence of proficiency in the English language either by attaining a satisfactory score on the International English Language Testing System or by having received a degree from an accredited university or college where English is the language of instruction (TOEFL scores will not be accepted for Divinity programs).
+Applicants to the Institute and Yale Divinity School programs must show evidence of proficiency in the English language either by attaining a satisfactory score on the International English Language Testing System (a minimum 7.0 band score in all areas) or by having received a degree from an accredited university or college where English is the language of instruction (TOEFL scores will not be accepted for Divinity programs).
 For information, contact IELTS International, 825 Colorado Boulevard, Suite 112, Los Angeles CA 90041; telephone, 323.255.2771; fax, 323.255.1261; e-mail, firstname.lastname@example.org; Web site, www.ielts.org.

 International students are a vital part of our community at the ISM.
 We welcome international applicants, and seek to offer them support throughout the application process and during their time on campus.
 In order to gain admission to the Institute and to obtain a visa, international students must show that they have sufficient funds to provide for their expenses while in residence as a student in the United States.
 Bank affidavits and certificates of finance will be required.